John DeLario

-John DeLario was a prominent architect known for his work in the Hollywoodland area in Los Angeles during the 1920s.
+John DeLario was a prominent American architect known for his work in the Hollywoodland area in the city of Los Angeles during the 1920s.
 His designs reflect the romantic period revival popular during the time, influenced by Spanish, Italian, and French styles.
 Many of his designs still remain today, including the Castillo del Lago, once owned by Madonna.
 DeLario designed over thirty homes in the original Hollywoodland tract.

 Notable Homes

 Ralph B. Lloyd Estate

 DeLario designed an Italian villa for oilman Ralph B. Lloyd in Beverly Hills that was completed in 1930.
 The estate was built on a multi-acre property in the Ledgemont Park tract in Beverly Hills.
 Completed in 1930, the Lloyd mansion at 962 North Alpine Drive has been noted for its charm and distinction and an example of the type of architecture found in Southern California.

 Castillo del Lago

 DeLario designed the Castillo del Lago "castle on the lake" located at 6342 Mulholland Highway.
 This Spanish style estate was constructed by Western Construction Company and completed in 1926 for oilman Patrick M. Longan.
 It features 20 rooms on nine floors.

 The estate was purchased in 1993 by the American singer, songwriter, and actress Madonna for about five million dollars.
 It was notably renovated under her ownership from "a grand Andalusian Spanish house into a root-beer-red faux Florentine villa" (Crosby Doe, Curbed).